-Michael Fabricant: To ask the Secretary of State for Transport, what assessment he has made of the effect of the change to train services at Lichfield Trent Valley (LTV) rail station after the award of the West Coast Main Line rail franchise to First Trenitalia on (a) timetabling, (b) passenger comfort and (c) capacity; and if he will make a statement.
+Michael Fabricant: To ask the Secretary of State for Transport, what fast services that stop at Lichfield Trent Valley will remain on the west coast mainline after the completion of High Speed Two (a) Phase 1 and (b) Phase 2a; and if he will make a statement.

 Michael Fabricant: What steps his Department is taking to support the recovery of the Welsh (a) rural economy and (b) hospitality sector from the effects of the covid-19 outbreak.

 Michael Fabricant: What comparative assessment he has made of the ability of the (a) UK and (b) EU to impose sanctions on the President of Belarus.

 Michael Fabricant: Everybody’s favourite continental politician Guy Verhofstadt expressed his huge frustration with the European Union recently, surprisingly enough, when he said that unlike the United Kingdom and Canada, which have imposed sanctions on Belarus for the very reason that my right hon.
 Friend the Foreign Secretary has just said, the European Union has been unable to do so because of the...

 Michael Fabricant: I thank the Prime Minister for his very clear statement, but compliance will be a major issue even if people understand the rules.
 Part of the problem is that people think the situation will just go on and on for the next decade.
 Although I understand the Prime Minister’s reluctance to talk too much about a vaccine—he made that clear in an earlier answer—can he help people in Lichfield...